aronweiler/code-documentor/documentation_output/documentation_guide.md

 **Documentation:** `.vscode\launch_documentation.md`

-**Summary:** The .vscode/launch.json file provides Visual Studio Code launch configurations tailored for automating documentation-related tasks with the project's main.py toolkit.
-It defines multiple debug/run profiles for generating file-level docs, guides, design docs, performing cleanup, repository analysis, and configuration validation—all directly from the VS Code interface.
-Each profile specifies program arguments, environment variables (notably setting PYTHONPATH), and supports platform-specific settings to streamline and standardize documentation generation workflows for developers.
-This setup ensures quick, consistent, and environment-aware execution of complex documentation tasks within the IDE.
+**Summary:** The `.vscode/launch.json` file configures Visual Studio Code debugging for this project, providing predefined launch configurations for running and testing documentation generation and analysis scripts via the main Python entrypoint (`main.py`).
+Key components include multiple debug scenarios for generating file-level, guide, and design documentation, repository analysis, and config validation, each with custom arguments and environment settings.
+This setup enables developers to efficiently initiate common workflows directly from the VS Code UI without manual command-line entry, streamlining development and documentation tasks.

 ---